New Orleans City and Cemetery Tour

-Tour over 300 years of history with the fantastic Super City Tour.
+Tour over 300 years of history with the fantastic New Orleans City Tour.
 The tour will show you many areas of this historic and vibrant city.
 You will learn stories of voodoo practices and piracy on the Bayou St. John Waterway, as well as fun facts and informational trivia about the rich culture and history of New Orleans from your knowledgeable and friendly tour guide!
 A trip to New Orleans is not complete without seeing and learning everything about the city and this tour will make sure you see the best sights that New Orleans offers.
 Main highlights to the tour include:

-St. Louis Cemetery No. 2- There are a total of three Roman Catholic cemeteries that hold the name of St. Louis Cemetery.
+St. Louis Cemetery No. 2- There are a total of three Roman Catholic burial grounds that hold the name of St. Louis Cemetery.
 The cemeteries are known for their above-ground graves and most grave sites are from the 18th and 19th centuries.
 This one was constructed in 1823 and was put on the National Register of Historic Places in 1975.

-Garden District- The beautiful Garden District was developed between 1832 and 1900s and is known for the best-preserved historic mansions in the South.
+Garden District- The marvelous Garden District was developed between 1832 and 1900s and is known for the best-preserved historic mansions in the South.
 The district originally housed only a few houses per block with each home surrounded by a large garden, giving the district the unique name.
 It was later subdivided to become more urban filling in with homes of the late Victorian era.

 Jackson Square- Jackson Square is notably known as the place where Louisiana was made territory of the United States in 1803 during the Louisiana Purchase.
 The area holds the beautiful Saint Louis Cathedral across from this great park.
 The park holds a statue of Andrew Jackson that was erected in 1856 as this was the site of the Battle of New Orleans where General Jackson had a victorious battle.